-Chicago is known for its breathtaking architecture and public art, including world-famous landmarks like Willis Tower (formerly Sears), Cloud Gate and John Hancock Center.
-You can also explore the most-visited museums in the country, such as Art Institute of Chicago and Chicago Children's Museum.
+Chicago is known for its breathtaking architecture and public art, including world-famous landmarks like Willis Tower (better known by its old name, Sears Tower), Cloud Gate (often known as "The Bean"), and John Hancock Center.
+You can also explore some of the most-visited museums in the country, such as Art Institute of Chicago and Chicago Children's Museum.
 At Chicago's lakefront Museum Campus, you'll find The Field Museum, Adler Planetarium and Astronomy Museum, and Shedd Aquarium.

 Public Transportation and Commuting in Chicago